 Umstead Research Farm

-The farm currently consists of more than 4,000 acres with about 190 acres of cropland, 200 acres of pastureland and 3,600 acres of timber.
-Buildings on this station are consistent with a farm that has been established for several decades and include a centrally located office/shop; a multi-purpose building; numerous storage sheds for equipment and crops; old tenant houses; a warehouse; chicken houses; storage buildings; and a feed mill with grain storage bins.
+The farm currently consists of more than 4,000 acres with about 300 acres of cropland, 250 acres of pastureland and 3,450 acres of timber.
+Buildings on this station are consistent with a farm that has been established for several decades and include a centrally located office/shop, a multi-purpose building, numerous storage sheds for equipment and crops, a warehouse, chicken houses, and storage buildings.

 This station is located at this site because its original proximity to the John Umstead Hospital.
 The site represents the rolling hills found in the piedmont area of the state but also includes fields adjacent to streams that are occasionally flooded.
 Forestry lands include both pines and hardwoods.
 In addition to continuing to provide resources for agriculture research, the station is also utilized by educational and community groups that have encompassed such things as a test site for an autonomous vehicles; a location of a regional field trial for tracking dogs; to a campsite for a statewide bow hunters’ club The potential for the future of this research farm is unlimited.
 As research into the cellulosic production of ethanol moves ahead, the availability of cropland and the proximity of this farm to the Bio-fuels Campus in Oxford, a joint effort between NCDA&CS and the Biofuels Center of North Carolina , makes this an ideal location to grow various feed stocks for the production of ethanol.